estensen/marketplace-pipeline/README.md

 Pipeline for marketplace analytics.

-## Project Overview
+## Overview

-This project processes transaction data from a CSV file, fetches currency conversion rates from the CoinGecko API, calculates daily marketplace volume and transaction counts, and loads the data into ClickHouse for analytics.
-The entire pipeline is built using Go and can be run locally.
+Build a data pipeline that extracts transaction data from a CSV file, normalizes and aggregates the data, and stores the results in a ClickHouse database.
+The pipeline also fetches token prices from the CoinGecko API and provides an API endpoint for data visualization.

 ## Prerequisites